 Microscopes for Open Access Imaging (MOAI)

-Microscopes:
+MOAI Core Microscopes:

 In Molecular and Radiological Health Sciences (MRB)

-• Nikon Eclipse Ti Total Internal Reflection Fluorescence (TIRF) Inverted Microscope (N-STORM Super Resolution)
+• Nikon Eclipse Ti Total Internal Reflection Fluorescence (TIRF) Inverted Microscope (N-STORM Super-resolution)

 • Olympus SZX16 Sterozoom Upright Microscope with Fluorescence, Darkfield and Polarization Optics

-• Zeiss LSM900 Airyscan Inverted Confocal Microscope (Super Resolution)
+• Zeiss LSM900 Airyscan Inverted Confocal Microscope (Super-resolution)

 In Microbiology